-HubSpot (a leading software company from America) recommends higher frequency for producing blog posts on a website in order to implement into the entire online marketing master plan in order to achieve that key metrics that most business owners are very keen of.
+HubSpot (a leading software company from America) recommends a higher frequency for producing blog posts on a website in order to implement into the entire online marketing master plan in order to achieve that key metrics that most business owners are very keen of.

 Source: Content Marketing Institute (leading Content Marketing Strategy, Research, “How-To” Advice company from America)

-And since blogs posts are mostly posted on a website / web-page instead on social media platforms.
+And since blog posts are mostly posted on a website / web-page instead on social media platforms.
 Therefore, search engine marketing & search engine optimized blog posts are often a vital factor in sending our messages out there.

-Here’s also some important facts of how Malaysians utilize internet, which consists of mostly posts in written form & videos too.
+Here’s also some important facts of how Malaysians utilize the internet, which consists of mostly posts in written form & videos too.

-- Malaysians mostly use the internet to help them make purchasing decision, with the highest percentage using it for comparing choices and source of information extracted online (search engines dominate the online scene)
+- Malaysians mostly use the internet to help them make a purchasing decision, with the highest percentage using it for comparing choices and source of information extracted online (search engines dominate the online scene)